Vicky1701/InterviewQuestions/InterviewQuestions.md

 - Prevents runtime `ClassCastException`.

 ### Question 21: What is the difference between abstract class and interface
+- An abstract class is a class that cannot be instantiated and may contain abstract methods (without implementation) and concrete methods (with implementation).
+- An interface is a contract that specifies method signatures without implementation (until Java 7).
+  From Java 8 onward, interfaces can contain default and static methods with implementation, and from Java 9 onward, private methods too

 - **Abstract Class:**
   - Can have abstract and concrete methods.
   - Can have state (fields).